-- imply that the portfolio management company has sufficient resources and skills to monitor the delegated activities; - assume the prior implementation of a selection process for delegates, based on an assessment of their skills and expected service quality;

-- must be documented by a signed agreement between the portfolio management company and the delegate; - can only be entered into in certain cases with a regulated entity; e.g., the portfolio management and risk management function can only be delegated to a portfolio management company.
+- imply that the portfolio management company has sufficient resources and skills to monitor the delegated activities; - assume the prior implementation of a selection process for delegates, based on an assessment of their skills and expected service quality; - must be documented by a signed agreement between the portfolio management company and the delegate; - can only be entered into in certain cases with a regulated entity; e.g., the portfolio management and risk management function can only be delegated to a portfolio management company, although financial management may be delegated to an approved company for portfolio management services.

 In addition to delegations of functions, portfolio management companies may occasionally use third parties (service providers) to perform specific operations.
 The selection of these third parties must also be based on an assessment of their skills and the quality of their services, but does not require AMF approval.